Yuchi Jiong: During Emperor Xuan's and Emperor Jing's reigns

 Yuchi, believing that Yang was intending to seize the throne, instead announced an uprising against Yang, declaring that he was intending to protect Northern Zhou's imperial lineage.
 He took the son of Emperor Xuan's uncle Yuwen Zhao (宇文招) the Prince of Zhao and declared him emperor.
 A number of important generals declared for him—the chief of whom were Sima Xiaonan (司馬消難), who controlled the southern provinces, and Wang Qian (王謙), who controlled the southwestern provinces—but he was unable to persuaded Li Mu, who controlled the modern Shanxi region, to join him.
-He was also unable to get Northern Zhou's vassal state Western Liang (ruled by Emperor Ming of Western Liang, a great-grandson of Liang Dynasty's Emperor Wu) to join him.
+He was also unable to get Northern Zhou's vassal state Western Liang (ruled by Xiao Kui, a great-grandson of Liang Dynasty's Emperor Wu) to join him.

 Yuchi, despite his reputation, was by this point described as senile, entrusting most of his important matters to his secretary Cui Dana (崔達拏) and his second wife Lady Wang.
 Cui and Lady Wang's decisions were largely described as inappropriate ones, and the rebels made little advances.
 Soon, the central government forces, commanded by Wei, arrived at Yuchi's headquarters at Yecheng (鄴城, in modern Handan) and besieged it.
 When the city fell, just 68 days after Yuchi declared his rebellion, his son's father-in-law Cui Hongdu (崔弘度), who served under Wei, approached him, and gave him time to commit suicide.
 Yuchi did so, but only after hurling repeated insults at Yang Jian.
 His sons were killed.

 During the reign of Emperor Gaozu of Tang (618-626), Yuchi Jiong's grandnephew Yuchi Qifu (尉遲耆福) submitted a petition to have Yuchi Jiong given a proper burial.
 Emperor Gaozu, because Yuchi Jiong was faithful to Northern Zhou, agreed.